felix-hilden/tekore/docs/src/advanced_usage.rst

 See this recipe on an :ref:`auth-server` for an example implementation.
 The same process can be implemented using :class:`RefreshingCredentials`.

+Expanding scopes
+****************
+The scope of a token can be gradually expanded.
+When authorising with a user, the scope of the resulting token is determined by the scopes that were set at the start of authorisation.
+But when refreshing a token, the scope is expanded to cover all scopes that the user has granted a particular application in previous authorisations.
+This holds for refresh tokens of both new and previously generated tokens.

 Providing tokens
 ****************
 The :ref:`client <client>` provides two ways of authenticating requests.